-The rumours have been circulating for months, we’ve already posted a heap of technical info and there have been a few grainy photos of Shimano’s upcoming Dura-Ace 7900 mechanical group.
+The rumours have been circulating for months, we’ve already posted a heap of technical info and there have been a few grainy photos of Shimano’s upcoming new Dura-Ace 7900 mechanical group.
 But there hasn’t been much in the way of detail shots yet… that is, until now.

 The Rabobank team has been field testing the 7900 prototypes for some time now and after a brief respite, at least two riders departed from Deinze, Belgium in this year’s Ghent-Wevelgem classic with second-generation prototypes from the Japanese component giant.
 Our long-awaited first-person encounter suggested some additional details as well as confirmation of a few mechanical workings that will likely make their way on to the production version when it is eventually released.

 The new Dual Control levers retain the familiar twin pivoting design and the reach adjustment on these prototypes was accomplished via a small set screw located within the lever body.
 Also as previously reported, the hood shape has grown markedly flatter up top and the overall girth has increased a bit as well for a more substantial grip.

 The derailleur and brake housings are both routed beneath the tape as is now commonly known but these second-generation prototypes allow the derailleur housing to be run either behind or in front of the bar, much like Campagnolo and SRAM Red.
 Unlike those competitors, though, there are no sharp housing bends required coming out of the lever so the shift action is expected to be even smoother.